mishiyama/Fluttermind/TicTacToeFlutter/README.md

 ## Running the Project

-To run any of the projects in this repo, open a terminal and run:
+To run  the projects in this repo, open a terminal and run:

 1. Clone the repo:
 ```bash